diogocarrola/raspberry-pi-home-server/README.md

 # Raspberry Pi Home Server Features

-Collection of cool features to run on a Raspberry Pi home server, focused on improving daily digital life.
+Collection of cool features to run on a Raspberry Pi (or other Linux host) to improve your home network and media experience.

 ## Quick start (Pi-hole + SmartTubeNext)

-On the Raspberry Pi (install Pi-hole using the included script):
+1) Prepare the host (Raspberry Pi recommended)

 ```bash
 sudo apt update && sudo apt upgrade -y